piersharding/moodle-google/auth/gauth/README.txt

      Administration -> Plugins -> Authentication -> Manage authentication and clicking on the enable icon.
   3. Configure the settings for the plugin - pay special attention to the mapping of the Moodle and Google username attribute.
+     Create your ClienId/Secrete for a Web Application at https://console.developers.google.com
 - 4. If you only want auth/gauth as login option, change login page to point to auth/gauth/index.php
 - 5. If you want to use another authentication method together with auth/gauth, in parallel, change the 'Instructions' in the 'Common settings' of the 'Administrations >> Users >> Authentication Options' to contain a link to the auth/gauth login page (-- remember to check the href and src paths --):